RoberAgro/nurbspy/README.md

 - Methods to visualize the curve using the Matplotlib library

-In addition, `nurbspy` provides the following capabilities to work with NURBS surfaces:
+In addition, `nurbspy` provides the following capabilities to create and use NURBS surfaces:

 - Constructors for rational and non-rational Bézier and B-Spline surfaces